frankhart2018/banana-collecting-agent/README.md

 # Banana Collecting Agent

-This project is part of <b>Udacity's Deep Reinforcement Learning Nanodegree</b>
+This project is part of <b>Udacity's Deep Reinforcement Learning Nanodegree</b>.
+This model was trained on a MacBook Air 2017 with 8GB RAM and Intel core i5 processor.

 ## Description